ow-winton/COMPSCI-705-Topic-6-web/README.md

 The main functionalities of this project are located in the `main` branch of the GitHub project.
 However, the machine learning features, which are not yet successfully integrated, are stored in the `bopan-machine` branch: [https://github.com/ow-winton/COMPSCI-705-Topic-6-web/tree/bopan-machine](https://github.com/ow-winton/COMPSCI-705-Topic-6-web/tree/bopan-machine).

+**Project cloud link:**
+Our project is based on cloud technology, users can use this link directly try to manage personal information pims705.infinityfreeapp.com

 ## Installation

 This system is a web-based management system based on cloud technology, eliminating the need for additional installations.
 Users can access the system using the following IP address, eliminating installation and environment hassles to improve user experience.
 If you wish to deploy the project locally, please refer to the "Deploying the project to local path.docx" file in the folder.